bendoh/vim-php-tools/README.markdown

 Defines the `PhpFormatDoc` command.

-`PhpFormatDoc` find the nearest function signature (upwards, or downwards if executed while the cursor is in a function docblock), and update / insert its associated docblock with proper types and alignments.
+`PhpFormatDoc` will find the named function definition nearest to the cursor, and update / insert its associated docblock with proper types and alignments.
+This helps with annoying PHPDoc requirements and deals with re-aligning @param stacks as function arguments are modified.

 ## Usage